paulhibbitts/docsify-translations/translation-template.md

 ## Get involved

-Interested in updating this previously available localized language Docsify documentation?
+Interested in updating this previously available language translation of Docsify documentation?
 Please join our Discord, https://discord.gg/docsify, and let us know in the new #documentation channel, thank you!